 At 18, I was lucky enough to gain work experience at Ilford in the printing department under the hand of the great head printer Mike Walden FBIPP, Hon FRPS and was given the honour of printing work for the V&A museum in London.

-In 1997, aged 26 I entered The Campaign magazine / Image Bank Creative Photography competition not expecting much!
+In 1997, aged 26 I entered the Campaign Magazine / Image Bank Creative Photography competition not expecting much!
 To my surprise, I won my category, “Private View” which was presented to me at an awards ceremony at the Mall Galleries in London where I met some truly inspirational people.
 This was judged by industry luminaries such as Wally Olins of Wolff Olins and Rebecca Willis of Vogue.
-The Award was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.
+The Award, which can be seen here, was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.

-It was this that spurred a move to London where I soon secured a job as a photographer shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
+It was this that spurred a move to London where I was soon shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
 This was a great time and a steep learning curve for a few years which I embraced with enthusiasm.

 In 1998 I entered The British Journal of Photography / Agfa Pro shot Awards and again won my category for a digitally manipulated photograph.